This story is read aloud at https://youtu.be/4IB-IgTnpdE

 Synopsis: Nervous Milo deals with his spunky community during hard times.

 Milo knows he will die.
-He is so scared of “how” it will all end, that it is driving his three wives and ten children crazy.
-They live on the Lipan Flat area near San Angelo at a time when the frontier is still quite rough.
+He is so scared of how it will all end that he is driving his three wives and ten children crazy.
+They live on the Lipan Flat area, near San Angela, at a time when the frontier is still quite rough.

-Milo can’t get ‘death’ off of his mind.
-Oh, he is a good father to his offspring and he certainly made a fine home for all fourteen in the family.
-He even designed the habitation so that the prevailing south summer wind would funnel through the main rooms from the back door to the front door.
-The home stays cool in the summer and stays strong against adversaries.
+Milo can’t get death off of his mind.
+Oh, he is a good father to his offspring, and he certainly made a fine home for all fourteen in the family.
+He even designed the habitation so that the prevailing south summer wind would funnel through the main rooms; from the back door to the front door.
+The home stays cool in the summer and is strong against adversaries.

 For instance, the Comanches and the buffalo make a big commotion when they come through the prairie.
-Becoming invisible to them is the strategy.
-So everyone in the clan hides of course.
-Then after a while they get tired of waiting.
-Milo has acute hearing so he can ascertain when it is safe to exit the home.
+Becoming invisible to them is the family’s strategy—so everyone in the clan hides.
+Then, after a while, they get tired of waiting.
+Fortunately Milo has acute hearing, so he can ascertain when it is safe to exit the home.

 Because of that remark and others like it, Milo knows why some animals eat their young.

 But his ten kids aren’t the only sources of agitation in his life.

 Wife One (Sue) is notorious for wanting him to babysit the young ones, even though he doesn’t have any milk for them.
 Babies just eat, sleep, and poop all day and night.
 Wanting him to watch them during the sleeping and pooping times is not something he likes to do.

 “I’m the patriarch of this family, for heaven’s sake!
 Don’t ask me to be a nurse,” he says.

 Milo did have to admit that the wives were excellent at gathering food for their vegetarian diet—while he babysat.
 But during one exceptional year, the wives could find no food.
 A swarm of locusts had come down upon the prairie, leaving very little crop for the family.